ramtung/senotes/planning/SmartParkingProposal.md

 ---

-#### **5. Upfront Risk Management Plan**
+#### **5. Risk Management Plan**

-Even with a detailed upfront plan, there are known risks that could affect the project’s schedule or cost.
-These risks include:

-1. **Technology Integration Risks:** The integration of IoT sensors, Bluetooth beacons, and GPS systems may not go as smoothly as planned.
-2. **Payment System Compliance:** Future regulations could necessitate additional work to comply with financial security standards.
-3. **User Feedback Adjustments:** After the deployment of early increments, feedback may prompt changes in features or system behavior.
-4. **Scalability Issues:** Scaling the system for additional parking areas may be more complex than anticipated, impacting Increment 4.

-Despite these risks, we believe our incremental approach will allow the project to stay on track by addressing these challenges as we move through each phase.
+We acknowledge that large-scale projects like SPMS face certain risks, and we have developed strategies to mitigate them:

+1. **Technology Integration Risk:**
+   The integration of IoT sensors from multiple vendors poses a challenge.
+To mitigate this, we will conduct early compatibility tests during Phase 1 to identify any integration issues and resolve them before full-scale development begins.

+2. **Indoor Navigation Challenges:**
+   GPS may not work well in certain environments, such as underground parking.
+To address this, we will deploy Bluetooth-based beacons for indoor navigation in parking garages.

+3. **Security Risks:**
+   Payment systems must meet the highest security standards.
+We will use proven, secure payment gateways that comply with PCI-DSS regulations to protect user data and prevent fraud.

+4. **Scope Creep:**
+   To prevent the project from expanding beyond initial expectations, we will set clear deliverables and milestones in the contract and regularly review the scope with city stakeholders to ensure alignment.

 ---